Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ```

 You can then run the application:

 ```bash
 dotnet ./MyAppWithContrastAgent.dll
 ```

 ### Running under IIS and IIS Express

-Set the environment variables using either of these two methods:
+Users running under IIS and IIS Express can set the environment variables using either of these two methods.

 * The `environmentVariables` section in the application *web.config* via [ASP.NET Module Configuration](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/aspnet-core-module?view=aspnetcore-2.2#setting-environment-variables), as shown below (recommended)